Code-Institute-Submissions/patrickpulfer-code_insitute_m3_OctResub/README.md

 - I would like to thank [Code Institute](https://codeinstitute.net/) for the learning experience and all the support provided.
 - I would also like to thank Aggie Pulfer from yourcoach.ie for providing her real world business requirement and use-case
 - This is my first application written in Python with Flask.
-The usual applies (might not be most efficient code out there)
+The usual applies (might not be the most efficient code out there)